- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 22/2100Z to 23/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 0 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 21/2100Z to 22/2100Z: Solar activity has been at low levels for the past 24 hours.
+The largest solar event of the period was a C1 event observed at 22/1020Z from Region 2859 (N19E59).
+There are currently 1 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (24 Aug, 25 Aug, 26 Aug).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (23 Aug, 24 Aug, 25 Aug).

 IIA.
-Geophysical Activity Summary 22/2100Z to 23/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 409 km/s at 23/2051Z.
-Total IMF reached 8 nT at 23/1308Z.
-The maximum southward component of Bz reached -5 nT at 22/2203Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 134 pfu.
+Geophysical Activity Summary 21/2100Z to 22/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
+Solar wind speed reached a peak of 333 km/s at 21/2107Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 167 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (24 Aug), quiet to active levels on day two (25 Aug) and quiet to unsettled levels on day three (26 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and two (23 Aug, 24 Aug) and quiet to active levels on day three (25 Aug).

 Class X 01/01/01